lukekivi/Distributed-Dictionary/README.md

 Number of Nodes: 5
 M-bit value: 4
 Key/Node Value Range: 0-15
 Test `Get()` and `Put()`, 9 puts and 10 gets.
-All of the puts are unique while theres a get at the end that's for 'glasses' which doesn't appear in the DHT.
+All of the puts are unique while theres a get at the end thats for 'glasses' which doesn't appear in the DHT.
 Expect the node log files to describe its process upon receiving `Get()` and `Put()` requests as well as how they deal with them (Caching, Forwarding, and Dictionary).
 For the client log, the Get() request for 'glasses' will respond with a failure message saying that the word isn't in the dictionary.

 ### Test 4 - Standard but with 1 Node
 Number of Nodes: 1